Derosy1/DSA-Project-2/README.md

 •	Legend: Gender

-•	Value: Count of Employee ID
+•	Value: Count of Employee name

-### Matrix Table (Gender by Region and Department)
+### Matrix Table (Gender by Location and Department)

 •	Visual: Matrix

-•	Rows: Region
+•	Rows: Location

 •	Columns: Department

-•	Values: Count of Employee ID, with Gender as a slicer or small multiples
+•	Values: Count of Employee name, with Gender as a slicer or small multiples

 ### To create a measure for % Female:
 Dax